 What can you tell us about the perception of your work?
 Are the people reading your poetry those who are familiar with your weird tales?
 Do the reactions to your work(s) differ much?

-There’s some overlap, but mostly my novels, short stories and poems have had different readers.
+There’s some overlap, but mostly my novels, free short stories and poems have had different readers.
 Perhaps I’ve spread myself too thin in that regard.
 I’ve had a lot of kind and supportive comments on all fronts, though, so I don’t think the attempt to migrate back and forth between genre and mainstream writing has been completely misguided.
 If any judgement annoys me it’s having my work (and especially my poetry) described as “gritty realism” when it’s nothing of the kind.
 From some reviews, you’d think we all lived in a Dr Seuss world of mauve cushions and little cuddly things, an adorable world, and anyone who acknowledges the existence of ugliness and difficulty is obviously disturbed.
 What Al Alvarez called “the gentility principle” is still alive and well in English poetry.

 So far your novels have not dealt with the supernatural.
 Do you feel like Lovecraft or Ligotti that the short form is more adequate for weird tales?
 Having asked that, it was recently mentioned that you were working on a “supernatural horror novel set in the Black Country“.
 Can you say a few words about that?